shbang91/Scorpio/README.md

 ## Run Demo

-After following all the prior instructions and having all of ADE/ROSADE, Vision, and the Gazebo_scorpio_plugin along with all depenencies built and confifured correctly, we should be ready to run the demo.
+After following all the prior instructions and having all of ADE/ROSADE, Vision, and the Gazebo_scorpio_plugin along with all depenencies built and configured correctly, we should be ready to run the demo.

 In two separate terminals run